Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 #### Expertise

-Characters can also have expertise in a skill, which allows them to add double their Proficiency Bonus when making a corresponding ability check.
+Characters can also have expertise in a skill, which allows them to add double their Proficiency Bonus when making a corresponding :d20-check: **Ability Check**.
 While it is possible to have Proficiency and expertise in a skill at the same time, they do not stack.
 Some sources of expertise do, however, require the character to already be proficient in a skill.

 Sources of expertise that require prior Proficiency in the respective skill include: